to-schi/classify-lyrics/Readme.md

 You can use the tools in __3__ steps:

 ### 1. Get Lyrics:
-Choose 2-4 Artists from Lyrics.com and copy the artist-urls.\
+Choose 2-4 artists from Lyrics.com and copy the artist-urls.\
 Download the lyrics for each artist with:
 ```bash
 # python get_lyrics.py "artist_name" "url"